THE ENVIRONMENT AGENCY. Agency: Storycatchers Helping the Environment Agency tell a clearer more confident story.

 Context

-This project was about empowering people within the Agency to tell their story honestly, confidently and with consistency.
+The project was about giving people within the Agency tools that helped them tell their story with clarity, confidence and honesty.

 Empowering internal teams